Turn-On

-Turn-On is an American sketch comedy series that aired on ABC in February 1969.
-Only one episode was shown, leaving one episode unaired, and the show is considered one of the most infamous flops in TV history.
+Turn-On is an American surreal sketch comedy series created by Digby Wolfe and George Schlatter that aired once on ABC on Wednesday, February 5, 1969.
+Only one episode was shown partially before being pulled from ABC's airing schedule, leaving another episode unaired.
+The show has since been considered one of the most infamous flops in TV history, with significantly low initial ratings and negative critical reception.

-Turn-Ons sole broadcast episode was shown on Wednesday, February 5, 1969, at 8:30 pm ET, replacing the Wednesday episode of Peyton Place.
+Turn-Ons sole broadcast episode replaced the Wednesday episode of Peyton Place – a fact referenced on the show itself, where, in the opening, Tim Conway refers to the show as "Peyton Re-Place".
 Among the cast were Teresa Graves (who would join the Laugh-In cast that fall), Hamilton Camp, and Chuck McCann.
 The writing staff included Albert Brooks.
 The guest host for the first episode was Tim Conway, who also participated in certain sketches.

-Background

-The show was created by Ed Friendly and George Schlatter, the producers of Rowan & Martin's Laugh-In.
-Bristol-Myers contracted with them to develop the show, and provided it to ABC for a projected 13-week run after NBC and CBS rejected it.
+Schlatter and Ed Friendly, who had previously been the producers of Rowan & Martin's Laugh-In, were contracted by Bristol-Myers to develop the show, and provided it to ABC for a projected 13-week run after it was rejected by NBC and CBS.

-One CBS official confessed, "It was so fast with the cuts and chops that some of our people actually got physically disturbed by it."
-Production executive Digby Wolfe described it as a "visual, comedic, sensory assault involving animation, videotape, stop-action film, electronic distortion, computer graphics—even people."

 Premise

-Turn-Ons premise was that it was produced by a computer.
-Distinguishing characteristics of the show were its use of the Moog synthesizer and lack of sets, except for a white backdrop.
-Unlike Laugh-In, Turn-On "focused almost exclusively on sex as a comedic subject", using various rapid-fire jokes and risqué skits, but no laugh track.
-The program was also filmed instead of presented live or on videotape.
-Several of the jokes were presented with the screen divided into four squares resembling comic strip panels.
-The production credits of the episode appeared after each commercial break, instead of conventionally at the beginning or end.
+Turn-Ons premise was that it was "the first computerized TV show", according to its opening sequence; the show had no sets except for a clinical white backdrop, where sketches generated by an artificially intelligent computer would be acted out.
+Unlike the generally appealing humor of Laugh-In, Turn-On was oriented around off-color humor and "focused almost exclusively on sex as a comedic subject", using various rapid-fire jokes and risqué skits.
+Co-creator and production executive Digby Wolfe described it as a "visual, comedic, sensory assault involving animation, videotape, stop-action film, electronic distortion, computer graphics—even people."
+Sounds created with Moog synthesizers were used in lieu of a laugh track, representing the computer's laughter.
+The program was also filmed instead of presented live or on videotape; in a style of presentation that was novel for the time, several sketches and jokes were presented with the screen divided into four squares resembling comic strip panels.
+The production credits of the episode were inserted at random intervals after the first commercial break, instead of conventionally at the beginning or end.